vojone/IZHV_E5/README.md

 # IZHV_E5
-5th exercise from Introduction To Game Development subject
+5th exercise from Introduction To Game Development.
+This time it was focused on animations.

 ## Author